MStarmans91/starter-hugo-academic/content/authors/erik/_index.md

 role: PhD Student, Erasmus MC, Rotterdam, NL

 # Title of project here
+bio: An artificial intelligence (AI)-based model for detection of incidental pulmonary embolism in chest CTs
 interests:
 - "An artificial intelligence (AI)-based model for detection of incidental pulmonary embolism in chest CTs"